-If you feel that you have been or are being harassed or sexually harassed or are aware of or suspect the occurrence of harassment or sexual harassment, immediately contact your supervisor, Human Resources, Chief Executive Officers or the General Manager.
-Any and all complaints will be treated confidentially to the extent possible.
+If you feel that you have been or are being harassed or sexually harassed or are aware of or suspect the occurrence of harassment or sexual harassment, immediately contact your TVMWD PERSONNEL MANUAL supervisor, Human Resources, Chief Executive Managers or the General Manager.
+Any and all complaints will be treated with confidentially to the extent possible.
 The complaint will be responded to in a timely fashion, investigated promptly and thoroughly by impartial and competent personnel; documented and tracked to ensure reasonable progress; met with appropriate remedial action when misconduct is found; and afforded a timely closure.